Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Conclusions and Discussion

 \section{Conclusions and Discussion}

-In this work, we emphasize the importance of debias within the real world.
-To tackle real-world biases, we first proposed a fine-grained analysis framework to analyze dataset biases, based on which we further proposed a systematic evaluation framework for benchmarking debiasing methods under real-world biases.
-According to our result, we identified the insufficiency of existing methods and proposed a new approach to resolve it.
-Our experiments demonstrate the effectiveness of our approach.
+In this work, we revisit the task of debiasing under real-world scenarios.
+Through solid empirical and theoretical analysis, we found a noticeable gap between existing evaluations and real-world requirements.
+We further fill the gap with a systematic evaluation framework for real-world debiasing.
+We also uncover a novel challenge in real-world debiasing, along with a simple yet effective method to address it.
 In Appendix \ref{app:futWork}, we further discuss the limitations and future directions of this work.